Skip to Main Content

 Like many of its competitors, Truist offers online banking, including a mobile banking app that makes it easy to open and check up on accounts at your convenience.

-Most of Truist’s deposit accounts offer paltry yields, but its five-month and one-year CDs are offering somewhat competitive APYs at the moment.
-Though the $1,000 deposit is also reasonably priced, you may be able to find CDs at slightly higher rates for a smaller deposit at some online banks.
+Most of Truist’s deposit accounts offer paltry yields, but its five-month CD is offering a somewhat competitive APY at the moment.
+Though the $1,000 deposit is also reasonably priced, you may be able to find CDs at slightly higher rates for a smaller deposit at some online banks and CDs with no minimum deposit at all.

 Some competitors, including Marcus by Goldman Sachs, offer a greater variety of CD types, including no-penalty and bump-up CD options.